-Readiness Plan Reference Action Item.
+Readiness Plan Reference No. Action Item.
 Target Target Completion Date Responsible Officer Progress To Date Status Completion Date 9.2 Publish Collection Notices Privacy notices are provided where personal information is collected.
 Notices are compliance-focused, providing the information required by law.
 Privacy messaging is viewed neutrally as a legal requirement.
 30/06/24 Britt Hadlow, Tamika Van Beek 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
 There will be a further update on this in the new year.
-6/2/2024 - Made contact with WA Gov to follow up if there is any further information that can be provided as to revised dates.
+62/2024 - Made contact with WA Gov to follow up if there is any further information that can be provided as to revised dates.
 WA Gov advised it is expected that the dates will be pushed out six nonths.
 It is expected that further information will be circulated by March 2024.
 No Action 8.5 Publish a Privacy Management Plan The agency has a Privacy Management Plan in place and some staff are aware of it.
 The Privacy Management Plan includes measures for addressing any known privacy compliance gaps.
-31/08/24 Britt Hadlow 5/1/2023 - Theire was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plian and Checklist will be adjusted, to take account of this.
-There will be a further update on this line the new year.
-6/2/2024 - Made contact with WA Gov to 6/2/2024 - Made contact with WA Gov to 10/2/2024 - Made contact with VA Gov to 10/2/ No Action 10.3 Publish a Data Breach Response Plan A basic Data Breach Response Plan is in place that reflects the recommended steps (Contain, Assess, Notify, Prevent).
+31/08/24 Britt Hadlow 5/1/2023 - Theire was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
+There will be a further update on this line the new year update on this line the new year update of the provider of th No Action 10.3 Publish a Data Breach Response Plan A basic Data Breach Response Plan is in place that reflects the recommended steps (Contain, Assess, Notify, Prevent).
 Staff are generally aware of how to recognise a data breach and are likely to speak up about breaches.
 Decision making in breach response is largely reliant on the Privacy Officer.
 31/08/24 Britt Hadlow 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
-There will be a further update on this in the new year update on this in the new year.
-6/2/2024 - Made contact with WA Gov to 6/2/2024 - Made contact with WA Gov to 1 the contact with the contact w No Action 8.6 Review Agency Contracts New or updated contracts include a confidentiality clause and standard privacy terms.
+There will be a further update on this in the new year update on this in the new year update on this in the new year that the provider as the travel dates.
+WA Gov advised it is expected that the dates will be pushed out six nonths.
+It is expected that further information will be circulated by March 2024.
+No Action 8.6 Review Agency Contracts New or updated contracts include a confidentiality clause and standard privacy terms.
 The agency has established a clear and documented process to assess third party privacy policies, practices or systems.
-It is applied consistently where a third party may have access to personal information.
-Third parties are only engaged if their privacy practices are equivalent to the agency's, or any gaps are mitigated by contractual controls.
-30/09/24 Britt Hadlow, Kristy Hopkins 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
-There will be a further update on this in the new year.
-6/2/2024 - Made contact with WA Gov to force the control of the con No Action ,
+It is applied consistently where a fluid party may have access to personal information.
+Third parties are only engaged if their privacy practices are equivalent to the agency's, or any gaps are miligated by contractual controls.
+30/09/24 Britt Hadlow, Kristy Hopkins 5/1/2023 - There was an email to PRIS Champins on 1 November indicating some the larget dates in the PRIS Readiness Plan and Checkist will be adjusted, to take account of this.
+There will be a further update on this in the new the set of the properties of the properties of the properties of the provided as to revised dates.
+Was do will be southern formation that can be provided as to revised dates.
+Was will be southern out months.
+It is expected that further information will be cricicalised by March 2024.
+No Action